 The internet.
 Platforms.
 Facebook.
 Mark Zuckerberg.
 Nick Clegg.
 Twitter.
 Jack Dorsey.
 Google.
 Sundar Pichai.
 Pornhub.
 OnlyFans.
 WhatsApp.
 Facebook Messenger.
 End-to-end encryption.
 Online harms.
 Offline harms.
 157,000 deaths.
 Poverty.
 Austerity.
 Heat or eat.
 CAMHS queues.
 Dole queues.
 Lorry queues.
 Food banks.
 Civil servants.
 Judges.
 Enemies of the people.
 Traitors.
 Saboteurs.
 Migrants.
 Europe.
 Remoaners.
 The woke.
 Snowflakes.
 Millennials.
 The BBC.
 The global elite.
 The metropolitan elite.
 Keir Starmer.

-Why, these days, no one ever walks into their own party in their own house.
+Why, these days, no one ever walks into their own party in their own house during lockdown restrictions.
 Someone else obviously forced him to do it, someone else is obviously out to get him, and somebody obviously must be scapegoated.

 And in that light, the Online Safety Bill, which takes a tattered safety net, privatises it for the benefit of surveillance capitalism, and points the finger at the internet as the blame for all our society’s woes, is as Conservative a concept, and a law, and a British future, as it is possible to invent.